 Table of Content

-Many IoT solutions for buildings and homes are fragmented and lack cross-platform interoperability and/or an intuitive user experience (UX).
-As the IoT evolves, the adoption of connected solutions is dependent on solving connectivity, security, and interoperability challenges.
+Many IoT solutions for buildings and homes are fragmented, lacking cross-platform interoperability and an intuitive user experience (UX).
+As the IoT landscape evolves, the widespread adoption of connected solutions depends on addressing the challenges related to connectivity, security, and interoperability.

-Matter is an initiative to promote a universal and open standard to enable seamless connectivity and interaction of IoT devices.
-Matter is creating this standard with tools and platforms.
+Matter is an initiative led by the Connectivity Standards Alliance (CSA) to promote a universal and open standard that facilitates seamless connectivity and interaction among IoT devices.
+To achieve this, Matter is developing a standard with robust tools and platforms.

-The strength of Matter relies on the power of hundreds of member companies acting as a community that provides knowledge, capital, and technical expertise to contribute to the development of a new IoT standard.
+The strength of Matter stems from the collaborative efforts of hundreds of its member companies.
+This community contributes not only knowledge and capital but also invaluable technical expertise, propelling the development of a transformative IoT standard.

 wHAT IS MATTER SMART HOME?

-Matter Smart Home is an application layer and data model that works in certified ecosystems to deliver interoperability between devices and allow communication with other Matter devices, regardless of the ecosystem or network protocol.
+Matter Smart Home is an application layer and data model that works in certified ecosystems to deliver interoperability between devices, allowing them to communicate with other Matter devices, regardless of the ecosystem or network protocol.

-The Matter standard allows customers to add their favorite devices and control the smart home with their preferred smart home system.
-Matter devices are usually set up through the manufacturer app or a smart home system that offers users specific features and works with any Matter-compliant controller (hub), app, or ecosystem.
+With the Matter standard, customers can effortlessly integrate their favorite devices and manage their smart home using their system of choice.
+Generally, Matter devices can be set up either through the manufacturer’s app or through a smart home system.
+These systems offer unique features and are compatible with any Matter-compliant controller (hub), app, or ecosystem.

-Matter products will allow multi-admin features that add additional administrators to connect with bridges, hubs, or other devices to control Matter devices from other systems.
-The Matter standard makes linking smart home devices to any platform or app fast and easy, without changing software or hardware.
+One notable feature of Matter products is the “multi-admin” capability.
+This allows multiple administrators to connect with bridges, hubs, or other devices, thereby controlling Matter smart home devices from various systems.
+Essentially, the Matter standard simplifies linking smart home devices to any platform or app, eliminating the need for software or hardware modifications.

-Matter is founded on a resilient architecture and comprehensive layered approach that runs on top of other communication layers without relying on their security.
-Matter devices implement a defined application layer that runs on a hardware platform (MCU or SoC) on top of a software stack and communicates with other layers through APIs.
-Learn more about Matter’s architecture here.
+Matter’s foundation is its robust architecture and layered approach.
+This design allows it to operate atop other communication layers without depending on their inherent security protocols.
+Matter devices utilize a specific application layer running on a hardware platform (MCU or SoC) on top of a software stack and communicate with other layers via APIs.
+Learn more about Matter’s architecture.

 Matter Application Layer